-- Transportation & Ports, Energy, Technology, & Healthcare—Preserve existing and support new revenue sources for all transportation modes.
+- Transportation & Ports, Energy, Technology, & Healthcare/Biomed—Preserve existing and support new revenue sources for all transportation modes.
 Support innovative, cost-effective solutions strengthening all aspects of energy and utilities.
 Support innovative technology and broadband connectivity.
 Support expanded consumer healthcare access with lower business costs.
 Support funding for biomedical research and higher education infrastructure.

 Veterans, Defense, & Military

 - Military & Veteran Workforce—Support legislation that promotes the training and placement of transitioning Veterans to civilian workforce, such as limiting barriers and fast-tracking certifications.
 Support legislation that protects local military installations from BRAC activities, including DEAAG funding.

 2021 North San Antonio Chamber | 87th Texas Legislative Session Agenda Summary (PDF)